Skip to content

 Requirements

-Applications are reviewed and admission to the program is granted on a rolling basis starting February 15th.
-Applying prior June 1st is highly recommended.
+Applications are reviewed and admission to the program is granted on a rolling basis starting December 1st.
+Applying at your earliest convenience, prior to May 1st, is highly recommended.
+The application requirements are as follows:

 Please record using LANDSCAPE mode (horizontal) if possible, and do not film with a bright light behind you.
 Please be sure we can see you playing your instrument (eye level is best).
 We are not looking for professionally recorded videos, but please try to make sure you are in the frame and audible so we can best assess your talent.